-The 1954 Geneva Conference imposed a demilitarised zone at the 17th Parallel, cutting Vietnam in two.
-Brainchild of senior generals determined to reunite the country and frequently briefing Ho in person on its progress, the Trail began as a smugglers’ route a metre wide or less.
-Through it, South Vietnam’s guerrilla resistance to Saigon and Washington would receive small arms and direction from the north (though in truth the Viet Cong
+Following France’s military humbling at Dien Bien Phu – and China underplaying Hanoi’s hand in the Paris Talks to which the nation whose fate was being decided was not privy – the 1954 Geneva Conference imposed a demilitarised zone at the 17th Parallel.
+This cut Vietnam in two.
+Brainchild of senior generals determined to reunite the country, and often briefing Ho in person on its progress, the Trail began as a smugglers’ route a metre wide or

 The first cadres and arms supplies reached the south in the summer of 1959.
 These early trips, on foot and bicycle by way of intricate networks of jungle path and mountain pass, took up to six months and were arduous beyond belief.
 Many succumbed to hunger, exposure, snakebite – even tiger attack.
 Most contracted malaria.
 And then, despite measures to escape detection – smoking bans, camouflage, and mats unfurled to leave no footprints when roads were crossed – there was the enemy.